ArielM24/tuning_sudoku/README.md

 ## Features

+ - Solve sudokus
-*Solve sudokus
+ - Generate sudokus
-*Get all possible solutions for a sudoku
+ - Get all possible solutions for a sudoku
-*Apply valid transformations to sudokus
+ - Apply valid transformations to sudokus

 ## Usage